OceanDataTools/openrvdas/docs/parsing.md

 can be overridden during creation of the RecordParser instance).

-After stripping the data\_id and timestamp off, we are left with the message itself.
+After stripping the data\_id and timestamp off, we are left with the field string itself.
 To parse that, we need to look up information about the device that produced it, in this case, 'knud'.

 ### ParseTransform